 Linen is a plant-based fabric made from flax, which can be grown on terrain that’s unsuitable for food production.
 When grown through traditional techniques, linen actually consumes very little water or pesticides, leaving quite a small environmental footprint.
 Linen is naturally biodegradable, which means you won’t be adding to landfill or poisoning the soil.

 Linen has amazing temperature regulating properties.
 People who wear linen clothes perspire 1.5 times less than people who wear cotton and twice than those who dress in viscose.

 It is the perfect attire for a hot climate, and is a long wearing fabric, twice as long as cotton.
 It is also less likely to cling to your skin, so it blows, dry's and becomes cool again.

 Linen gets better as you wear and wash it.
 According to Vogue, one way you can both ensure your linen bedding lasts the distance is by ditching the iron.
 Linen will naturally become softer and more comfy with every wash.
 Another reason to ditch the iron is to make those natural crumples and texture do their thing, giving it that look book, Pinterest aesthetic.

 5. It gives you an effortlessly cool vibe

 Aside from all of the obvious reasons why linen is amazing, everyone who wears it generally feels more confident in some way.
-For example..
-Oh this Tea Towel?
-Oh, these Cushions?
-Thanks, they are linen.
+If 'Wabi Sabi' had to choose a fabric, it would be linen.

-Welcome to my blog!
+Welcome to posts from my journal.
 I am a Textile Artist from Australia who loves the very tasteful use of colour and print!